 The key questions addressed in this paper are: i) can masked image modelling successfully be applied to audio data, given the inherent differences between a 2D image and a spectrogram, and ii) how should the pretraining methodology be adapted to gain from SSL as much as possible.
-The first question has already been partially answered in earlier studies ~\cite{gong2021ast,gong2022ssast,baade2022mae,chong2022masked} and we confirm in here that SSL can be applied effectively to the audio classification tasks.
+The first question has already been partially answered in earlier studies ~\cite{gong2021ast,gong2022ssast,baade2022mae,chong2023masked,chen2022beats} and we confirm here that SSL can be applied effectively to the audio classification tasks.
 However, a straightforward application of SSL is not enough.
-The use of masked autoencoder does not guarantee that sufficient discriminatory information is retained by the pretrained model.
+The use of masked autoencoder does not guarantee that sufficient discriminatory information is retained by the pretrained model \cite{baade2022mae} as further discussed in Section \ref{sec:related_works}.

 While reconstruction is an essential ingredient, in order to preserve discriminatory information, an SSL method should promote similarity learning.
 To this end, we propose a novel transformer learning framework, constituted by a teacher-student architecture, which is trained using a distillation approach guided by a contrastive loss, and by reconstruction error produced by an integrated reconstruction head.
 We argue that the typical global similarity learning using a classification token is insufficient to capture the relevant information, and demonstrate that the proposed local similarity learning mechanism is also crucial to successful pretraining for multilabel audio classification tasks.
-More specifically, we propose a contrastive loss based learning method by distillation using the alignment of local features derived for the original and corrupted spectrogram as a measure of similarity.
+More specifically, we propose a contrastive-loss-based learning method by distillation, using the alignment of local features derived for the original and masked spectrograms as a measure of similarity.
 The masked spectrogram reconstruction and the combination of global/local similarity learning produces effective pretraining for downstream audio data processing tasks.